Developer Guide

 Prerequisites: The last command entered was

-, which cleared all of 5 items in the inventory book. -
+clear-i, which cleared all of 5 items in the inventory book. -

 Test Case: